Murder of Janet March: The March marriage

-At Michigan, Janet studied art.
-Shortly after her roommate introduced her to Perry March during her sophomore year, she overslept through what was to have been their first date, a trip to the campus synagogue for Rosh Hashanah services.
-But the two later became inseparable.

-After his graduation, Perry went to Chicago to work as a futures broker for Oppenheimer & Co.
-Janet moved in with him there while taking art classes at the Art Institute.
-She soon grew homesick, and was able to arrange for her parents to pay Perry's tuition at Vanderbilt University Law School, where he once again excelled academically and became a member of the law review.
-Classmates there recall him as a driven competitor and tough negotiator who was focused on being financially successful; they joked among themselves that he was the one most likely to someday be indicted for securities fraud.
+Shortly after she had begun her sophomore year at Michigan, Janet's roommate introduced her to Perry.
+After his graduation from Michigan, the couple moved to Chicago; Perry found work as a futures broker for Oppenheimer & Co. while Janet took art classes at the Art Institute.
+Growing homesick, Janet persuaded her parents to pay Perry's tuition at Vanderbilt University Law School, where he excelled academically and became a member of the law review.
+Classmates later recalled him as a driven competitor and tough negotiator who was focused on being financially successful.

-The couple married in 1987 after Janet, tired of waiting for Perry to take that step, proposed to him on her knees in Percy Warner Park.
-Her parents put up the money for the newlyweds to buy a house in a desirable area of the city.
-Perry graduated a year later and, despite offers from prominent New York firms, took a job at Bass, Berry & Sims, a Nashville firm specializing in financial matters, where he was one of the first Jews the predominantly WASPy firm had hired full-time.
-Janet began illustrating children's books.
+Following Perry and Janet's wedding in 1987, her parents put up the money for the newlyweds to buy a house in a desirable area of Nashville.
+Perry graduated a year later and, despite offers from prominent New York City firms, took a job at Bass, Berry & Sims (Bass Berry), a Nashville firm specializing in financial law, where he was one of the first Jews the predominantly WASPy firm had hired full-time.
+Meanwhile, Janet began illustrating children's books.
 Their first child, a son named Samson, was born in 1990; daughter Tziporah followed in 1994.

-Arthur March had also come to live in Nashville around this time.
-After his Michigan house had been foreclosed, Lawrence Levine had bought the property from the bank and leased it back to his son-in-law's father.
-Arthur later said that Lawrence let him live in the house without paying rent for a while but then encouraged him to move to Nashville to be closer to his son and grandson.
-However, records in Berrien County showed that Levine ended the lease for nonpayment of rent early in 1987, and sold the house a year later.
+Arthur also moved to Nashville around this time.
+After his Michigan house had been foreclosed, Lawrence had bought the property from the bank and leased it back to his son-in-law's father.
+Arthur later claimed that Lawrence initially let him live in the house without paying rent before encouraging him to move to Nashville to be closer to his son and grandson.
+However, records in Berrien County showed that Lawrence ended the lease for nonpayment of rent early in 1987 and sold the house a year later.
 When Arthur did come to Nashville, the Levines let him live in their house and loaned him money to allow him to establish himself there.
 Nevertheless, he declared bankruptcy in 1991.

-During his time in the city, he often told people he had retired from the Army as a full colonel and had served with the Green Berets and on special-forces missions to Israel, a claim contradicted by his service records.
+During his time in Nashville, Arthur often told people he had retired from the Army as a full colonel, had served with the Green Berets and had been sent on missions to Israel, a claim contradicted by his service records.